(reviewed annually for current tax year)

 For a trust wholly treated as owned by one grantor or one other person, the trustee may use one of two alternative methods:

 Alternative method 1 is the most commonly used for simple revocable trusts where the grantor is also the trustee.
-If you are evaluating reporting methods for a trust with split grantor and non-grantor portions, Bizora can trace the regulatory requirements across Treas.
+If you are evaluating reporting methods for a trust with split grantor and non-grantor portions, Bizora traces the regulatory requirements across Treas.
 Reg. § 1.671-4 and the Form 1041 instructions in one research session.

 Grantor trust status offers several planning advantages that go beyond income tax simplification: